Every year, L.A. County loses over 100 billion gallons of water—enough to meet the annual needs of more than 2 million people.

-The rain we don’t catch washes chemicals, toxins, and trash into our rivers and oceans.
+The rain we don’t catch washes contaminants and trash into our rivers and oceans.

 By enhancing and redesigning existing green spaces (and creating new ones), we can recharge our groundwater and capture runoff through diversion structures, infiltration chambers, and pre-treatment systems.